mikependon/RepoDB.NET/pages/operations/query.md

 }
 ```

-> The result would is a dynamic object of type `ExpandoObject`.
+> The result is a list of dynamic objects of type `ExpandoObject`.

 ### Table Hints